What is Problem Challenge?

 Note that all three levels (years 6, 7 and 8) attempt the same problem set although there are separate awards for each of those levels.

 The problems are generally aimed at more able children.
 However, we hope to keep the first question or two reasonably straightforward, so that all children entered can have some success.
 Many schools that have taken part before will have a good idea of the standard involved.
-Here are two example sets from 2001 as a guide.
+Here are two example sets as a guide.

 Rules of the competitionGlossary of common mathematical words

 As a general rule, teachers may wish to enter children for whom they feel a score of say 3 out of 5 is an attainable goal.
 We felt the problems set last year were about the right level of difficulty, so we will be aiming for much the same standard this year.
-For schools that want more information, there are four books available that give questions and solutions from the first 14 years of the competition.
+For schools that want more information, there are five books available that give questions and solutions from the first 24 years of the competition.
 These books can be obtained by completing the order form.

 What must the teacher do?